-"We wanted to work with a particularly American theme and open up new possibilities for design.
-It seems fitting to both look back at the history of wood framing and speculate on how buildings might be different if we restrain or exaggerate the system itself," said Paul Andersen, U.S. Pavilion Co-Curator.
+"We want to work with a particularly American theme and open up new possibilities for design.
+The exhibition will look back at the history of wood framing and speculate on how buildings might be different if we restrain or exaggerate the system itself," said Paul Andersen, U.S. Pavilion Co-Curator.
 "We are incredibly honored to represent our country at the Biennale Architettura.
-As practicing architects and educators, we are always interested in exploring a new approach to architecture and using it as a platform for new ideas and discourse."
+As practicing architects and educators, we often explore how ordinary architecture might be a platform for new ideas and discourse."

-"By committing the entire exhibition to wood framing-the great forgotten basis of American architecture-our presentation at this year's Biennale will capture an often dismissed or ignored form of construction and elevate it," said Paul Preissner, U.S. Pavilion Co-Curator and Commissioner.
-"As Paul and I were both part of the 2000 U.S. Pavilion as students at our respective universities, we are happy to be able to share this same opportunity with current UIC students, and proud to show their work to the world."
+"By committing the entire exhibition to wood framing-the great forgotten basis of American architecture-our presentation at this year's Biennale will elevate an often dismissed or ignored form of construction," said Paul Preissner, U.S. Pavilion Co-Curator and Commissioner.
+"As Paul and I were both part of the 2000 U.S. Pavilion as students at our respective universities, we are happy to be able to share this same opportunity with current UIC students and proud to show their work to the world."